thomas051083/psd-psw/_pswlf-2020/1e-occ4.md

       <br>To transform the way citizens and businesses are served, MOH has adopted a participatory approach to regulating the healthcare sector.
 This session looks at how MOH uses sandboxing as one of its regulatory tool in the context of telemedicine.
       <br>
       <br>Learning Outcomes:
-      <br>•  Understand how and why smart regulation is part of MOH's regulatory regime
+      <br>•  Understand how and why smart regulation is part of MOH's regulatory regime.
-      <br>•  Recognise the mindsets that smart regulators need
+      <br>•  Recognise the mindsets that smart regulators need.
-      <br>•  Understand what sandboxing is as a regulatory tool, when it can be used, its benefits and limitations
+      <br>•  Understand what sandboxing is as a regulatory tool, when it can be used, its benefits and limitations.
       <br>
       <a href="https://www.eventbrite.sg/e/mohs-regulatory-sandbox-telemedicine-tickets-117610908393">Click here to register.</a>
     </td>